Attacker Kills Four Children With Hatchet At Brazil Preschool - UrduPoint

 "He went to the playground to kill," she told news site Metropoles.

-The city canceled classes and Easter Sunday celebrations, declaring 30 days of mourning.
+Blumenau, a normally quiet city of 360,000 people, canceled school and Easter Sunday celebrations, declaring 30 days of mourning.

 President Luiz Inacio Lula da Silva condemned the attack.